Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Computational Study

 \subsubsection{IP Results}

-Tables \ref{tab:ip_results_cflp_part1} and \ref{tab:ip_results_cmnd_part1} display the summary results of the different methods for solving the IP test instances for CFLP and CMND problems, respectively.
-We find that DSP reduces \someformat{SP T} which translates into savings in \someformat{Total T}.
+Tables \ref{tab:ip_results_cflp_part1} - \ref{tab:ip_results_uc_part1} display the summary results of the different methods for solving the IP test instances for CFLP, CMND, and UC problems, respectively.
+For IPs, we solve the LP relaxation first to obtain a good initialization for branch-and-bound.
+Table \ref{tab:ip_results_uc_part1} reveals that for UC, \someformat{LP T} dominates \someformat{Total T}.
+This computational profile differs from CFLP and CMND, where IP solving consumes the majority of time.

+For CFLP and CMND, we find that DSP reduces \someformat{SP T} which translates into savings in \someformat{Total T}.
 Curated DSP reduces the \someformat{DSP T} because of a smaller pool, in turn also helping to decrease \someformat{Total T}.
 Similar to the LP results, curated DSP does not lead to a significant increase in \someformat{SP T}, suggesting that curated DSP provides a good trade-off in the time checking the DSP against the time spent solving subproblems.
+For UC, \someformat{Cut T} remains similar across most methods because the tight LP relaxation requires few additional cuts during the IP solving phase.

-The static and adaptive initialization methods consistently outperform baseline and DSP techniques.
-While the two initialization methods performed comparably for LPs, we see a clear distinction for IPs.
+For all the test problems, static and adaptive initialization methods consistently outperform baseline and DSP techniques.
+While the two initialization methods performed comparably for LPs, we observe a clear distinction for IPs.
 For CFLP, static initialization offers only a marginal improvement over curated DSP, whereas adaptive initialization demonstrates a substantial two-fold improvement in total time and a ten-fold reduction in cut generation time.
 This highlights the effectiveness of adaptive initialization in identifying strong initial cuts.
 Data for CMND shows a similar trend, with adaptive initialization again proving superior and static initialization providing only a marginal benefit over curated DSP.
-Although adaptive initialization has a higher initial computational cost (\someformat{Init T}), it delivers superior overall performance (\someformat{Total T}), making it the best choice for IPs.
+For UC, both initialization schemes significantly outperform the DSP methods, with adaptive initialization maintaining a slight edge over static initialization.
+For all the problem classes, although adaptive initialization has a higher initial computational cost (\someformat{Init T}), it delivers superior overall performance (\someformat{Total T}), making it the best choice for IPs.